 John Briscoe has tried cases in state, federal, and international courts, and has argued before the California Supreme Court, the United States Supreme Court, and the Permanent Court of Arbitration in The Hague.
-In real property and environmental litigation he has represented real-estate, water, oil, and mining companies, the country’s largest title insurers; the California Land Title Association; the States of Alaska, Hawaii, Georgia, and California; the Government of Guam; the Ports of Oakland and Richmond, California; and many city and county governments.
-In addition he has represented the Federal Democratic Republic of Ethiopia, the Republic of Korea, the State of Kuwait, and the United Nations Compensation Commission (set up to hear the claims against Iraq, particularly the environmental claims, following the Gulf War of 1991).
+In real property and environmental litigation he has represented water, oil, mining and real-estate interests, the country’s largest title insurers; the States of Alaska, Hawaii, Georgia, and California; the American Territory of Guam; the port authorities of San Francisco, Oakland and Richmond, California; and many city and county governments.
+Overseas, he has represented the Federal Democratic Republic of Ethiopia, the Republic of Korea, the State of Kuwait, and the United Nations Compensation Commission (established to hear the claims against Iraq, particularly the environmental claims, following the Gulf War of 1991).

 Selected Professional Activities

-Founding member and twice past chair, Board of Directors, San Francisco Bay Planning Coalition; president, Historical Society of the Northern District of California; past member, Council of Friends of The Bancroft Library, University of California, Berkeley; chair, Advisory Board of the MFA Program in Creative Writing, St. Mary’s College of California; California Sea Grant Program Advisory Board; Advisory Board, Law of The Sea Institute, University of California, Berkeley; American Bar Association; California Bar Association
+Founding member, twice chair, and member, Board of Directors, San Francisco Bay Planning Coalition (1982-2011); board member, Historical Society of the U.S. District Court for the Northern District of California (1982-present) and president (2004-2012); past member, Council of Friends of The Bancroft Library, University of California, Berkeley; chair, Advisory Board of the MFA Program in Creative Writing, St. Mary’s College of California; California Sea Grant Program Advisory Board; Advisory Board, Law of The Sea Institute, University of California, Berkeley; American Bar Association; California Bar Association; Authors Guild.

-Eritrea-Ethiopia Claims Commission.
+Eritrea-Ethiopia Claims Commission, the Permanent Court of Arbitration, The Hague.
 Represented Ethiopia in this case arising from the war between the two countries between 1998 and 2000.

 United States Supreme Court

 United States v.
 Alaska, 521 U.S. 1, 138 L.Ed.2d 231 (1997).
-Tried lengthy case before Special Master J. Keith Mann in 1984 and 1985, and appeared for defendant State of Alaska before the Supreme Court in 1997.
+Tried lengthy case before Special Master J. Keith Mann in 1984 and 1985, which produced the longest Special Master report in Supreme Court history, and appeared for defendant State of Alaska before the Supreme Court in 1997.
 The case concerned the application of international law-of-the-sea conventions to the Arctic coast of Alaska.